 When the young entrepreneur’s target is fully reached, Fundja will collect a five per cent commission.
 This money will be used for marketing to help increase traffic to the website.This is a new, easy and fun way to raise capital for budding entrepreneurs.
 Make your viewers wanna Fundja.

-For more information on the importance of accessibility, visit the Understanding Accessibility page of the Ministry of Economic Development, Employment and Infrastructure website.
+For more information on the importance of accessibility, visit the Understanding Accessibility page of the Ministry of Economic Development and Growth website.

 For the purposes of this competition, finalists will be chosen from six (6) regions across Ontario based on the following high school regions designated by the Ministry of Education: